Narigo/charts/README.md

 node crawler <year-from> <year-to>
 ```

-To fix the durations and put everything into a `result.json`:
+To fix the durations and put everything into a `result.json` and write it into `docs/charts.js`:

 ```
-node duration.js
+node into-charts
 ```